Do Membership Inference Attacks Work on Large Language Models?: n-gram Overlap Details and Takeaways

 We speculate a large factor contributing to the high overlap is the repetitive nature of code, such as copyright notices, function definitions, and syntax like HTML tags.
 Figure~\ref{fig:change-ngram-overlap-distribution-github} demonstrates how our decontamination threshold impacts the 7-gram distribution of non-members.
 Non-members under our decontamination threshold are more likely outliers to the GitHub domain (see Figure~\ref{fig:appendix-github-outlier} for an example of such an outlier).
 The additional \ngram\ overlap threshold experiments (\Cref{subsec:ablation-ambiguity}) only exacerbate the impact of thresholding, which leads to notably higher MIA performance.

 Such observations indicate why lexical non-member boundaries may lead to ambiguous interpretations of MIA performance in high-overlap domains.
-Here, we suggest using semantic differences between samples to draw non-member boundaries to disentangle MIA performance as a result of just lexical signals or lack thereof.
+Here, using semantic differences between samples to draw non-member boundaries may be key to better understanding membership leakage in such domains.